 The benefits of studying a sport and fitness qualification with the OU:

-- You gain REPs CPD points through completing our modules.
+- You can gain CIMSPA CPD points through completing our modules.

 - We enhance your learning through innovative technology.

 - You can fit our flexible study around your work and other commitments.

 The undergraduate qualifications are underpinned by a postgraduate programme within the OU Sport Research Group.
 This interdisciplinary team of researchers designs, manages and completes research projects which are ultimately aimed at educating, understanding and improving the lives of athletes.